Syed ArhamSyed Arham(Author)

 Yukon Solitaire

-I recall my first time playing: I genuinely struggled due to the absence of a Stock!
-But then, I found out about the ‘Super Move’ rule (thankfully), which allows players to move cards as long as the first card in the Pile is a rank lower or of the opposite color, regardless of the remaining cards form a sequence – this makes progression quite a bit easier.
-For me, Yukon isn’t just a game; it’s an immersive experience that tests my abilities to their fullest!
+I recall my first time playing.
+I struggled a lot due to the absence of a stock.
+But then, I found out about the ‘super move’ rule, which (thankfully) allows you to move cards as long as the first card in the pile is a rank lower or the opposite color from the card you are placing it on (regardless of the remaining cards in the sequence).
+This makes progressing in the game quite a bit easier.

 Tips to Win